Multilingualism

 Legend

-Informs you about the meaning of the abbreviations used in the "Normal", "Short" and "Long" fields.
+Provides information about the meaning of the abbreviations used in the "Normal," "Short," and "Long" fields.

-Resets all format settings back to the default settings for the selected locale.
+Resets all format settings to the default settings for the selected location.

-The format for displaying the time in the browser can be defined here using the patterns of the Java SimpleDateFormat.
+To display the time in the browser, you can define the format here using the patterns from Java's SimpleDateFormat.

 Example